 - Supply counts refer to unused (i.e., spare) items only.
-Supplies currently in use (for example, batteries currently in equipment, light bulbs currently in the otoscope, headbands currently attached to headphones) are not to be counted on the inventory sheet. - The "Quick Release Platform" refers to the wheel chair ramp stored along the right side of the sound booth.
+Supplies currently in use (for example, batteries currently in equipment, light bulbs currently in the otoscope, headbands currently attached to headphones) are not to be counted on the inventory sheet. - The "Quick Release Platform" refers to the attachment on top of the tripod that screws into the back of the sound level meter.

 Supplies will be sent to a MEC prior to its next stand opening.
-Malfunctioning or missing equipment should be reported to the MEC manager and chief health technologist.
+Malfunctioning or missing equipment should be reported to the MEC manager and health technologist assigned to Audio for the stand.